riverbed/Riverbed-Community-Toolkit/106-opentelemetry-autoinstrumentation-java-app/README.md

 ### Step 4 - Open the Aternity APM webconsole to visualize and analyze the traces collected for every transaction

-In the Search, the transactions will appear with the instance name "service106-java-otlp"
+In the Search tab, the transactions will appear with the instance name "service106-java-otlp"

 ![Aternity APM OpenTelemetry traces](images/aternity-opentelemetry-service106-java-transactions.png)